23 Pool Games for All Ages to Enjoy Pool Party

 Pool Noodle Jousting

 Pool Noodle Jousting is fun to play and even funnier to watch.
-You pick two players, each sits on their own floatie, like a big ring float or animal float (unicorns, birds, etc.).
-Then, give them each a pool noodle.
+Two players, each sits on their own floatie, like a big ring float or animal float with a pool noodle.
 The game is to bop the other person off their floatie.
 Of course, no hard hits, just playful, silly swipes with the noodle until someone loses their balance and falls into the water.
-Everyone around cheers like it’s a real battle.
+Everyone around has fun watching the action.

 Tug of War – Pool Noodle Style

-This one’s perfect when you have a large group to play as teams or just a group of excited kids.
+This one’s perfect when you have a large group to play as teams.
 Use one long pool noodle and have two people (or two teams) grab either end.
 When the game starts, everyone pulls as hard as they can, like a usual tug of war, but in the water.
 It’s different, it’s slippery, and when someone loses, they splash in water, and that is so much more fun.

 Turns your pool into an adventure by setting up some hurdles in the pool.
+Each person races through the pool, passes through the obstacles, and finishes.
+The one who completes or does it in the shortest time wins the game.
 Here are some ideas to set it up using pool noodles:

 - Bend a noodle into a rainbow shape and weigh down both ends to make a tunnel.
 (Use small pool weights or tie the ends to something heavy.)